Dress in Blue Day is March 4

 What?
 Dress in Blue Day lets allies everywhere join our mission to end colorectal cancer.
-By wearing blue, you bring awareness to this disease and support our work — as well as honor all who are impacted by colorectal cancer.
+By wearing blue, you bring awareness to this disease, support our work, and honor all impacted by colorectal cancer.

 When?
-Dress in Blue Day is Friday, March 4.
+This year, Dress in Blue Day is on Friday, March 1.
 All of March is National Colorectal Cancer Awareness Month.

 Even celebrities are celebrating #DressInBlueDay!
 Here's some inspiration from the red carpet.
 (But you don't need to be famous to spread the word about colorectal cancer.)